 The risotto was topped with rocket (arugula).
 This is quite a bitter leaf, but paired with the creamy onion sauce, I thought it balanced nicely.
 Another interesting touch to cut through the creaminess was the addition of some pickled red cabbage.
 I adore red cabbage and would never have thought of pairing it with risotto before.

 Overall, I really liked this meal.
-It was a reasonable size for a ready meal (although I’d have preferred a slightly larger portion with a few more calories) and looked appetising as well as tasting good.
-The price is more than a lot of ready meals, but comparable with the types of things I like, such as Bol ready meals.
+It was a reasonable size for a ready meal (although I’d have preferred a slightly larger portion with a few more calories).
+It looked appetising as well as tasting good.
+The price is more than a lot of ready meals but comparable with the types of things I like, such as Bol ready meals.

-These meals are currently available from Waitrose and Ocado with an RRP of £3.95.
+These MYHK meals are currently available from Waitrose and Ocado with an RRP of £3.95.